Mentorship is a must for leaders who lead!

-Mentorship explains what it is, how to determine when you need a mentor and how to select a mentor.
+Let me explain what it is, how to determine when you need a mentor and how to select your mentor.

 Peer mentors are quite common, but I did not have to look far to select Paul Records.
-Not because he was SVP of Human Resources at the time, but because he is someone I highly respected and could emulate.
+Not because he was Senior Vice-President of Human Resources at the time, but because he is someone I highly respected and could emulate.

 According to wikipedia, mentorship is defined as follows: